It’s incredible how quickly things in the financial world can turn around, swinging wildly in opposite directions.

 At the same time, even though things in the market look pretty nasty right now (there have been a lot of red days over the last few years), public panic in the market hasn’t been enough to tip it into a full-scale crash / temporary decline.

-Some of that probably has to do with the fact that the entire economy is on fire right now.
+Some of that probably has to do with the entire economy being on fire right now.

 People aren’t exclusively focused on stock market returns when they have to worry about supply chain issues, inflation, gas prices, housing prices, wages, and more.